isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 ---
 <p>New Year's Eve: a time for glitz and glamour, from spectacular fireworks
 to shiny confetti, fizzy champagne, and glittery outfits.
-Not to mention: bubbly pop music and dancing late into the night!
+Not to mention: splendid light shows and dancing late into the night!
 You may have seen disco balls suspended above revellers at New Year's Eve parties, but have you considered the disco ball as a technological device?</p>
 <p>In this feature, we peel back the reflective layers of this party favourite
-and explore the physics of the disco ball's cool lighting effects, the scientific origins of this holiday decor, and how festive fun can even help us illuminate the future of space science.</p>
+and explore the physics of the disco ball, the scientific origins of this holiday decor, and how festive fun can even help us illuminate the future of space science.</p>
 <blockquote>
 <p>"I'm a mirrorball / I'll show you every version of yourself tonight /
 I'll get you out on the floor / Shimmering beautiful" - Taylor Swift, "Mirrorball"</p>
 </blockquote>
-<p>How does the disco ball create the "shimmering beautiful" light shows
+<p>How does the disco ball create the "shimmering beautiful" displays referenced
-referenced in Taylor Swift's song?
-Disco balls are spherical objects covered with hundreds or thousands of tiny mirrors.
-When a light shines on the disco ball, the many little mirrors reflect the light beam at myriad angles all at the same, throwing light spots all over the room.
+in Taylor Swift's song?
+Disco balls are <a href="https://doi.org/10.1119/1.4967890" rel="noopener nofollow" target="_blank">spherical objects</a> covered with hundreds or thousands of <a href="https://www.sciencing.com/plane-mirror-5103685/" rel="noopener nofollow" target="_blank">plane mirrors</a>.
+When a light shines on the disco ball, the little mirrors reflect the light beam at different angles all at the same, scattering light spots all over the room.
 As the disco ball rotates, the light spots move, creating brilliant displays.</p>
 <p>Fittingly, the dazzling novel lighting effect was first engineered by
 electricians for a shindig.
 The <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">earliest mention of a disco ball</a> appears in an 1897 issue of <em>The Electrical Worker</em>, a trade publication